OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 October 2021.md

 - A cold civil war in the USA is unlikely to turn hot, but a **people-vs-government conflict** is more probable.
 - A color revolution is likely in Poland.
 - A mandatory vaccination bill will pass in Russia and provoke protests.
-- The Club of Rome's 1972 report had depopulation as a hidden agenda.

 ---

 ## Esoteric Work & Personal Development

 - Gary is okay due to knowledge and prayers.
-- **Meditation and knowledge** can counter vaccine effects.
 - Knowledge gained through effort builds being.
 - The work done in France could not have survived in Florida.